Reporting

 Each flag evaluation result is an object where all keys are optional and follows the following schema:

 The default value that was used in the code.
 Can by any type.
-Can be omitted if the flag was simply checked for its active state and not its value.

 The number of times the flag was evaluated to that specific value.
 Default to 1 if not specified.